-The journey to a new, permanent office located in San Marcos has begun for the child advocacy organization Court Appointed Advocates of Central Texas.
+The journey to a new, permanent office located in San Marcos is progressing having recently completed the 100% Design Development stage of the project.

 To read our Capital Campaign e-package including site plan, floor plan, renderings, press releases and naming opportunities, click the Capital Campain Superhero Packet.